zikuan/p4/P4D2_2017_Fall/exercises/p4runtime/README.md

 ![topology](../basic_tunnel/topo.png)

+In this exercise, you will be interacting with some of the classes and methods in the `p4runtime_lib` directory.
+Here is a summary of each of the files in the directory:
+- `helper.py`
+  - Contains the `P4InfoHelper` class which is used to parse the `p4info` files.
+  - Provides translation methods from entity name to and from ID number.
+  - Builds P4 program-dependendent sections of P4 Runtime table entries.
+- `switch.py`
+  - Contains the `SwitchConnection` class which grabs the gRPC client stub, and establishes connections to the switches.
+  - Provides helper methods that construct the P4 Runtime protocol buffer messages and makes the P4 Runtime gRPC service calls.
+- `bmv2.py`
+  - Contains `Bmv2SwitchConnection` which extends `SwitchConnections` and provides the BMv2-specific device payload to load the P4 program.
+- `convert.py`
+  - Provides convenience methods to encode and decode from friendly strings and numbers to the byte strings required for the protocol buffer messages.
+  - Used by `helper.py`

 ## Step 3: Run your solution

 Follow the instructions from Step 1.
 If your Mininet network is still running,